hussius/publicRNAseqdata/compare_published_RPKMs.md

  ![plot of chunk unnamed-chunk-15](figure/unnamed-chunk-15.png)

-What if we drop the genes that have less than FPKM 1 on average?
+What if we drop the genes that have less than FPKM 1 on average? (not shown in paper)

 ```r